Program OverviewPrinter Friendly

-The Electronics Engineering Technician (Fast-Track) program allows students to gain direct admission into the second year (semester three) of this two-year college diploma program and to receive that diploma in one year (two semesters), if they are qualified college or university graduates.
+The Electronics Engineering Technician (Fast-Track) program will allow you to gain direct admission into Year 2 (Semester 3) of this two-year college diploma program to receive that diploma in one year (two semesters), if you're a qualified college or university graduate.

-If you can't leave home without your iPod, tablet and smartphone, and have an interest in how they work, this School of Engineering Technology and Applied Science program is for you.
-The courses in this college engineering program prepare you for a challenging career in the field of electronics in numerous ways.
+If you can't leave home without your iPod, tablet or smartphone, and have an interest in how they work, this School of Engineering Technology and Applied Science program is for you.
+The courses in this college engineering program will prepare you for a challenging career in the electronics field in numerous ways.

 |Course Code||Course Title|